-Council and Delegated Committee meetings will be conducted face-to-face (in-person) at a set location, unless the Mayor approves an alternative in accordance with the following subrules.
+- 75.1 Council and Delegated Committee meetings will be conducted face-to-face (inperson) at a set location, unless the Mayor approves an alternative in accordance with the following sub-rules. - 75.2 A Councillor or member of a Delegated Committee may request to attend a meeting by electronic means of communication (virtually) by submitting a request to the Mayor and Chief Executive Officer, not less than six hours prior to the meeting commencement time. - A request to attend a meeting via electronic means of communication should only be made for a reason of appropriate seriousness or severity, such as (but not limited to) any risk to the health and safety of Councillors, staff or the community or where a level of travel restriction has been imposed by government.
+Whether a reason is deemed to be of appropriate seriousness or severity will be at the discretion of the Mayor.
+For the avoidance of doubt, a Councillor's personal preference to participate by electronic means of communication does not constitute sufficient grounds for making a request. - 75.4 The request must be made in writing and state the reasons the Councillor or member of a Delegated Committee wishes to attend the meeting via electronic means. - The Mayor, in consultation with the Chief Executive Officer, will provide a response to the request not less than four hours prior to the meeting commencement time, and notify all Councillors or members of a Delegated Committee of the decision. - 75.6 Requests to participate by electronic means of communication must be on a 'per meeting basis'. - 75.7 It is the responsibility of the Councillor or member attending the meeting via electronic means to ensure they have the required access and environment suitable for participation (including a secure location when deliberations involve confidential information). - 75.8 The Councillor or member attending via electronic means will be deemed absent from the meeting for any time that they are unable to both be heard and seen by all participants and hear and see all participants. - 75.9 If the Mayor is absent from a meeting conducted by electronic means of communication due to technical difficulties, the role of Chair will be filled in accordance with section 61(3) of the Act for the period of the Chairperson's absence. - 75.10 Despite anything in these Rules, the Mayor (in consultation with the Chief

-- 75.1 A Councillor or member of a Delegated Committee may request to attend a meeting by electronic means of communication (virtually) by submitting a request to the Mayor and Chief Executive Officer, not less than six hours prior to the meeting commencement time. - 75.2 A request to attend a meeting via electronic means of communication should only be made for a reason such as (but not limited to) health issues, caring responsibilities, any risk to the health and safety of Councillors, staff or the community or where a level of travel restriction has been imposed or recommended by government.
-Approval of a request will be at the discretion of the Mayor.
-The Mayor will not unreasonably deny a Councillor request to attend a meeting electronically and will take into consideration all of the reasons provided. - 75.3 The request must be made in writing and state the reasons the Councillor or member of a Delegated Committee wishes to attend the meeting via electronic means. - 75.4 The Mayor, in consultation with the Chief Executive Officer, will provide a response to the request within 48 hours (if possible) within receipt of the request or no less than four hours prior to the meeting commencement time, whichever is the earlier time, and notify all Councillors or members of a Delegated Committee of the decision. - 75.5 Requests to participate by electronic means of communication must specify the meeting date/s and type/s relevant to the request. - 75.6 It is the responsibility of the Councillor or member attending the meeting via electronic means to ensure they have the required access and environment suitable for participation (including a secure location when deliberations involve confidential information). - 75.7 The Councillor or member attending via electronic means will be deemed absent from the meeting for any time that they are unable to both be heard and seen by all participants and hear and see all participants. - 75.8 If the Mayor is absent from a meeting conducted by electronic means of communication due to technical difficulties, the role of Chair will be filled in accordance with section 61(3) of the Act for the period of the Chairperson's absence.
+Executive Officer and Councillors) may determine that a meeting be conducted wholly by electronic means of communication, with consideration of, but not limited to, the following: - 75.10.1 Any health or safety risk to Councillors, staff and the community; or - 75.10.2 A request from an absolute majority of Councillors to hold the meeting wholly by electronic means; or

-- 75.9 Despite anything in these Rules, the Mayor (in consultation with the Chief Executive Officer and Councillors) may determine that a meeting be conducted wholly by electronic means of communication, with consideration of, but not limited to, the following: - 75.9.1 Any health or safety risk to Councillors, staff and the community; or - 75.9.2 A request from an absolute majority of Councillors to hold the meeting wholly by electronic means; or - 75.9.3 Any other extraordinary circumstances.
+75.10.3 Any other extraordinary circumstances.